 T-STEM Webinar Series

-During the 2021-2022 Academic year, the NNTW hosted six Transportation STEM webinars focused on student career pathways that lead to employment as a transportation industry professional.
+The NNTW hosted six Transportation STEM webinars focused on student career pathways that lead to employment as a transportation industry professional.
 Presented to students and faculty of K-12 institutions, these webinars offer academic and career-path perspective from diverse panels of professionals, faculty, and community college, technical school, and university students, with the goal of engaging the audience around the possibilities and opportunities that a career in the transportation sector can offer.

-For College and University students:
+Panel Discussion of College and University students:

-For Community College and Tech School students:
+Panel Discussion of Community College and Tech School students:

 For 6-12 students and teachers: